 ALSO AVAILABLE –

 Regarding Paper Size

 GLM Group offers continuous form laser printers in three basic paper print widths.
-The customer can choose from 11-inch, 13 7/8-inch (old ‘green bar’ paper), and 17-inch paper.
+Customers can choose from 11-inch, 13 7/8-inch (old ‘green bar’ paper), and 17-inch paper.
 The paper feed mechanism is via tractors, so one-half inch adds to the total width on each side.
 Printer choices allow for these three maximums.
 The customer may use a more narrow paper if desired.
 For example, some users print on 8.5-inch wide (plus an inch for tractor holes) and 11-inch tall, or ‘portrait letter’ size.
 Many customers try to print labels as wide as the form factor will allow.
-This method takes advantage of the most labels produced per output foot and minimizes the cost-per-label.
+This method takes advantage of most labels produced per output foot and minimizes the cost-per-label.

 High-quality continuous form printers are offered through GLM’s official affiliation with Printer Connection, Inc., an authorized reseller of these products.
 Many customers have inquired through our GLM website and acquired units from PCI as sold by GLM.